INRIA/scikit-learn-mooc/slides/linear_model.md

 ---
 # Regularization in logistic regression
-The parameter C of logistic regression controls the "complexity" of the model, and in practice whether the model focuses on data close to the boundary.
+The parameter C of logistic regression controls the "complexity" of the model, and in practice, whether the model focuses on data close to the boundary.

 .shift-left.pull-left[<img src="../figures/logistic_2D_C0.001.svg" width="100%">]
 .pull-right[<img src="../figures/logistic_2D_C1.svg" width="100%">]
 .pull-left.shift-left[     Small C]
 .pull-right[         Large C]
 ???
-For large value of C, the model put more emphasize on the frontier's point.
+For a large value of C, the model puts more emphasis on the frontier's point.
-In contrary, for low value of C, the model is considering all the points.
+On the contrary, for a low value of C, the model is considering all the points.
-The choice of C depends of the dataset.
+The choice of C depends on the dataset and should be tuned for each set.

 ---
 # Logistic regression for multiclass

 Logistic regression could adapt even if **y** contains multiple classes.
 There are several options:

 .shift-left.pull-left[<img src="../figures/multinomial.svg" width="100%">]
 .pull-right[
 * Multinomial
 * One vs One
 * One vs Rest
 ]
 ???
-Mutlinomial logistic regression is a natural extension of logistic regression.
+Multinomial logistic regression is a natural extension of logistic regression.
-Otherwise, we stil can run One vs Rest approach.
+Otherwise, we still can run One vs Rest approach.

 ---
 # Linear separability